If you're looking for the best wireless keyboard, we've got you covered right here.

 The Razer Blackwidow V3 Mini Hyperspeed looks like a great option for those wanting a wireless keyboard that won't be taking up too much space on their desk.

 This is thanks to its 65% layout that offers you the bare essentials for keys with no num pad, nav cluster, or F keys.
 This can be particularly useful for space savers who want as much desk real estate as possible.
+You can read more about different keyboard sizes right here.

 Inside you get a choice of Razer Green or Yellow Switches.
 The Greens are Razer's usual clicky switches with a force of 50cN, whilst the Yellows are more akin to CHERRY's MX Speed Silvers with a 45cN actuation force and a raided actuation point of 1.2mm as opposed to the usual 2mm.
 Both should offer a great typing experience or work well for gaming, especially Yellows.